Urea: Corrosion

 Ammonium carbamate solutions are highly corrosive to metallic construction materials – even to resistant forms of stainless steel – especially in the hottest parts of the synthesis plant such as the stripper.
 Historically corrosion has been minimized (although not eliminated) by continuous injection of a small amount of oxygen (as air) into the plant to establish and maintain a passive oxide layer on exposed stainless steel surfaces.
 Highly corrosion resistant materials have been introduced to reduce the need for passivation oxygen, such as specialized duplex stainless steels in the 1990s, and zirconium or zirconium-clad titanium tubing in the 2000s.

 Finishing

 Urea can be produced in solid forms (prills, granules, pellets or crystals) or as solutions.

 Solid forms

 For its main use as a fertilizer urea is mostly marketed in solid form, either as prills or granules.
 Prills are solidified droplets, whose production predates satisfactory urea granulation processes.
 Prills can be produced more cheaply than granules, but the limited size of prills (up to about 2.1 mm in diameter), their low crushing strength, and the caking or crushing of prills during bulk storage and handling make them inferior to granules.
-Granules are produced by acretion onto urea seed particles by spraying liquid urea in a succession of layers.
+Granules are produced by accretion onto urea seed particles by spraying liquid urea in a succession of layers.
 Formaldehyde is added during the production of both prills and granules in order to increase crushing strength and suppress caking.
 Other shaping techniques such as pastillization (depositing uniform-sized liquid droplets onto a cooling conveyor belt) are also used.